Kyle Richards Too Good For Walmart? ‘RHOBH’ Star Has Cringeworthy Moment

 A photo posted by Kyle Richards Umansky (@kylerichards18) on

 Kyle’s expression was one of surprise and skepticism.
-And while some people saw her reaction as being one of shock – that a Walmart would be near her fancy party – others saw her reaction as being one of confusion.
+And while some people saw her reaction as being one of shock that a Walmart would be near her fancy party, others saw her reaction as one of confusion.
 Was there a Walmart near her that she didn’t know about?
-Her reaction caused some discussion on Twitter, as some people thought that Kyle was being too good for Walmart, hence hinting that she was better than people who shopped at Walmart.
+Her reaction caused some discussion on Twitter as some people thought that Kyle was implying she was too good for Walmart and hinting that she was better than people who shopped there.
 But as it turns out, this was not the case.

 “You misunderstood.
 I WANTED one.
-Just didn’t believe there is one b/c I’ve never seen one around here,” Kyle Richards explained on Twitter, sharing that she would love to have a Walmart nearby where the party was, because she loves shopping there.
+Just didn’t believe there is one b/c I’ve never seen one around here,” Kyle Richards explained on Twitter, sharing that she would love to have a Walmart nearby where the party was because she loves shopping there.

 As it turns out, Kyle Richards was just confused as she hadn’t seen a Walmart near there, so when the party planner suggested going to Walmart to pick up some last minute supplies, Richards was just confused as to what location he was referring to.
 As it turns out, Kyle would have probably gone with him.

-But maybe Richards had other things to worry about than locating the nearest Walmart.
+But maybe Richards had other things to worry about other than locating the nearest Walmart.
 Just days prior, she had learned that Eden Sassoon was talking about Kim Richards and her sobriety behind her back.
-While Kyle didn’t want to say anything, she was nervous about Sassoon confronting Kim at her own party and she was surprised when Eden approached them to have a conversation.
+While Kyle didn’t want to say anything, she was nervous about Sassoon confronting Kim at her own party, and she was surprised when Eden approached them to have a conversation.

 Bumped into @doritkemsley at @accesshollywood this morning.
 Discussing #rhobh & #celebapprentice tune into #rhobh tonight at 9:00 @bravotv